thegreenwebfoundation/developer-docs/src/docs/grid-intensity-cli/tutorials/export-grid-intensity.md

 ---
 title: Exporting grid intensity data
-description: In this tutorial you will use the Grid Intensity CLI exporter to start a Prometheus server exporting carbon intensity metrics.
+description: In this tutorial you will use the Grid Intensity CLI exporter to start a Prometheus exporter.
 eleventyNavigation:
   key: export-grid-intensity
   title: Exporting grid intensity data